 Alternate Minimum Tax

 The alternative minimum tax (AMT) applies to high-income taxpayers that take advantage of deductions and credits to reduce their taxable income.
-The AMT ensures that those taxpayers pay at least a minimum amount of tax and was made permanent under the American Taxpayer Relief Act (ATRA) of 2012 and exemption amounts increased significantly under the Tax Cuts and Jobs Act of 2017 (TCJA).
-As such, the AMT is not expected to affect as many taxpayers.
-Furthermore, the phaseout threshold increases to $510,300 ($1,020,600 for married filing jointly).
+The AMT ensures that those taxpayers pay at least a minimum amount of tax and was made permanent under the American Taxpayer Relief Act (ATRA) of 2012.
+Furthermore, the exemption amounts increased significantly under the Tax Cuts and Jobs Act of 2017 (TCJA), and the AMT is not expected to affect as many taxpayers.
+Also, in 2020 the phaseout threshold increased to $518,400 ($1,036,800 for married filing jointly).
 Both the exemption and threshold amounts are indexed for inflation.

 Property, as well as money, can be donated to a charity.
 You can generally take a deduction for the fair market value of the property; however, for certain property, the deduction is limited to your cost basis.
 While you can also donate your services to charity, you may not deduct the value of these services.
 You may also be able to deduct charity-related travel expenses and some out-of-pocket expenses, however.

 Keep in mind that a written record of your charitable contributions – including travel expenses such as mileage – is required to qualify for a deduction.
 A donor may not claim a deduction for any contribution of cash, a check, or other monetary gift unless the donor maintains a record of the contribution in the form of either a bank record (such as a canceled check) or written communication from the charity (such as a receipt or a letter) showing the name of the charity, the date of the contribution, and the amount of the contribution.